chernistry/jobfuq/README.md

 ### Free Use (OpenRouter)

-- **OpenRouter (Free):** Limited to around 20 req/hr and 200 req/day.
-Watch those limits!
+- **OpenRouter (Free):** Use the fully free AI endpoint (e.g., `deepseek/deepseek-r1:free`) with no cost, subject to API usage limits.
-- Upgrade or switch to Together.ai if you need more capacity.
+- Upgrade or switch to Together.ai if you require higher throughput or additional features.

 ### Model Pricing (Per Million Tokens)